Life As a Switchboard Operator

 - Traffic Observer

 In 2016, there was an estimated number of 93,200 jobs in the United States for Switchboard Operator.
 There is little to no growth in job opportunities for Switchboard Operator.
-The BLS estimates 9,000 yearly job openings in this field.
+There will be an estimated 9,000 positions for Switchboard Operator per year.

 The states with the most job growth for Switchboard Operator are Maryland, Alaska, and Washington.
 Watch out if you plan on working in New Mexico, North Dakota, or Colorado.
 These states have the worst job growth for this type of profession.